Septic Tank Size Calculator

 How do I calculate the size of a drain field?

-The drain field size depends on the daily wastewater volume and the soil’s absorption rate.
+The measurement of the drain field area depends on both the daily water output volume and the absorption rate of the soil.

-What is the minimum size of septic tank required?
+What is the minimum size of a septic tank required?

-The minimum size of a septic tank depends on the number of bedrooms and daily water usage.
+The required capacity of a septic tank depends on both the number of bedrooms and the amount of daily water consumption.

 Can I install a smaller septic tank to save space?